CIE IGCSE English Language

 Up to 15 marks are available for the content of your answer.

-Re-read Text C, Two Old Women, in the insert and then answer Question 3 on this question paper.
+Re-read Text C, The Martian, in the insert and then answer Question 3 on this question paper.

-- What were your reasons for leaving the two old women that day and what do you think happened to them?
+- What your reasons were for leaving Mark behind and what you think he thought in his final moments

-Base your interview on what you have read in Text C, but be careful to use your own words.
+Base your journal entry on what you have read in Text C, but be careful to use your own words.